 }Such policies can be centrally managed within the IDP and automatically applied to relevant Terraform/OpenTofu runs, ensuring compliance without manual intervention.

-When evaluating how an IDP can support your Terraform or OpenTofu workflows, look for capabilities that truly streamline operations and enhance developer productivity.
-Consider platforms that offer:
+When you're evaluating how an IDP fits your Terraform or OpenTofu workflows, a few capabilities matter more than the rest.
+Look for platforms that offer: